-Your garage is likely to be one of the first things someone see's when they come to your home.
-Painting your garage door boosts your curb appeal and protects it from the elements.
-The project is easy and gives you the chance to freshen up the face of your home.
+Your garage is one of the first things someone notices about your home.
+By painting your garage door, you can boost your curb appeal and protect it from the elements.
+This is an easy project for you to freshen up the face of your home.

 Prepping The Space